DrHamzahLuqman/sign-lanuage-datasets/README.md

 # Sign-lanuage-datasets
-These datasets are used for machine-learning research
+These datasets are used for machine-learning research.

 **Todo**
 - [WLASL: A large-scale dataset for Word-Level American Sign Language](https://github.com/dxli94/WLASL/blob/master/README.md)